Dordogne: Demographics

 The population peaked at 505,789 in 1851 according to that year's census.
-After that the population declined to 373,000 by 1975.
-This reflected the long term population decline observed in many of the rural departments resulting from changes in agriculture and the lure of higher industrial wages available in more urbanized regions.
-Between 1975 and 2010, the population increased again, reaching 415,000.
+After that, the population declined to 373,000 by 1975.
+This reflected the long term population decline observed in many of the rural departments resulting from changes in agriculture and the lure of higher industrial wages available in more urbanised regions.
+After 1975, the population increased again, reaching 417,000 by 2023.

 Dordogne has a British immigrant community.
-The region has between 5,000 and 10,000 British residents and 800 British entrepreneurs, drawn by the French lifestyle, warm climate, and lower cost of living.
-The village of Eymet is at the heart of the trend, with 200 British families among 2,600 inhabitants.
+In 2022, the Dordogne department had 7,429 British residents.
+According to INSEE, in 2022, 405 people residing in the Dordogne were born in the United States.
+Furthermore, the number of American residents in the Dordogne has increased by 22.4% since 2016.
+Americans and Britons are drawn to the area by the French lifestyle, nature, safety, heritage, gastronomy, and "a more relaxed pace of life", with Périgord being the most sought-after region.
+The village of Eymet is at the heart of the trend, with 200 British families among 2,600 inhabitants in 2008.
+In 2022, of Eymet's 2,700 inhabitants were British.

 Politics

 The President of the Departmental Council is Germinal Peiro of the Socialist Party.